-If Federal Work-Study eligibility is listed on your financial aid award, you can apply for an approved Federal Work-Study job.
+If Federal Work-Study eligibility is listed on your financial aid summary, you can apply for an approved Federal Work-Study job.
 Most of these jobs are on campus.
-You must demonstrate financial need, meet all application deadlines, be a U.S. citizen or eligible non-citizen and enroll for the number of units upon which your financial aid award was based (undergraduates) or take at least eight units for credit each semester (graduate and professional school students).
+You must demonstrate financial need, meet all application deadlines, be a U.S. citizen or eligible non-citizen and enroll for the number of units upon which your financial aid summary was based (undergraduates) or take at least eight units for credit each semester (graduate and professional school students).

 To take advantage of Work-Study funds, you must find a job.
 The annual USC job fair is held the Friday before the first week of the Fall semester.
 To register for the Job Fair go to: http://careers.usc.edu/